-The Master of Fine Arts program in Film and Media Arts at Temple University is the country’s foremost program in alternative film and video.
+The Master of Fine Arts program in Film and Media Arts at Temple University is the country’s foremost program in alternative film, video and new media.
 We train filmmakers, videomakers, screenwriters and media artists who seek to challenge the current practices of Hollywood and commercial television.

 With approximately 40 graduate students from diverse communities and countries, the program is large enough to offer intellectual stimulation through a wide range of courses, yet small enough to afford individual attention, maximum access to equipment and creative control over one’s own projects.

-We are dedicated to keeping alive a documentary tradition and fostering alternative voices in narrative film and television that Hollywood and commercial media often ignore.
-These alternative voices include those of women, people of color and others that have been economically, politically or artistically disenfranchised.
+We are dedicated to advancing documentary traditions and fostering alternative voices in narrative film and television that Hollywood and commercial media often ignore.
+This is achieved through advanced coursework in 16mm documentary film, video, writing, visual research and interactive production, colloquia, master-classes and engagement in the Philadelphia’s thriving neighborhoods.
+These strengths are complemented by partnerships with the Department of Anthropology, the Department of Theater and the programs in the newly formed, Center for The Arts.
+We are committed to advancing methods that articulate alternative voices including those of women, people of color and others that have been economically, politically or artistically disenfranchised.

 The MFA Program at Temple is one of the most recognized graduate programs in the country in terms of national and international film and video awards.
 Projects have received top prizes in every major student competition in the United States and abroad.
 Student projects have received major professional recognition, including Hollywood’s coveted Nicholl Fellowship in Screenwriting, several Oscar nominations and awards from both the Academy of Motion Picture Arts and Sciences and the Academy of Television Arts and Sciences.